sowbug/weblight/README.md

   designs use 0805 SMT components.
 Either board can be ordered from [OSH Park](https://oshpark.com/) or [Seeed](https://www.seeedstudio.com/service/).

 * **I don't want to build a board, but I'd like one.
 Will you sell me one?** I don't have plans to mass-produce boards for sale.
 But if you're interested in getting one, [subscribe to notifications for this issue](https://github.com/sowbug/weblight/issues/31).

+Acknowledgments
+===

+* bobhackmelb on freenode for advice on PCB manufacturing, specifically thickness